 We dropped all the scavenged items and ran back to the laundry room.
 With all ten of us tightly huddled and crouched on the floor, my cousin placed the front door, that was blown off, over our heads.
 His quick decision to use the door as a shield saved our lives.

 The already fast winds and heavy rain ramped up during Andrew’s second run at us.
 The bangs were louder.
-Larger wreckage was felt crashing on top of the laundry room.
-The ceiling started leaking and the dry wall began collapsing on top of the door we had propped over heads.
+The larger wreckage was felt crashing on top of the laundry room.
+The ceiling started leaking and the drywall began collapsing on top of the door we had propped over our heads.
 The leak got bigger and the room started to fill up with water.
 Our clothes and shoes were getting soaked.
 The praying from my aunt and mother grew louder and faster.
 Gradually, my cousins and siblings joined my aunt and mother.
 After a while, Hurricane Andrew had stopped.

 We tried to open the laundry door, but it was blocked.
 So, one at a time, we climbed out through an opening in the laundry’s room ceiling.
 When we were all out of the laundry room, we stood there in disbelief.
 Every house had plummeted to the ground and the entirety of Homestead was leveled.